Death, loss and end-of-life issues affect us all – let’s talk about them!

-People from all backgrounds will explore major questions about life—and death—from different points of view and disciplines: philosophical, medical, social, artistic, and educational.
+PROJECTION is an opportunity to spotlight the power of our creativity and explore major questions about life—and death—from different points of view and disciplines: philosophical, medical, social, artistic, and educational.

-IMAGINE WEEK will showcase our communities’ diversity and creativity.
+PROJECTION puts a spotlight on our communities’ diversity and creativity.

 For most of us, conversations about the big questions of life and death are difficult.
 Death is inescapable, yet we spend so much time finding ways to avoid thinking about it, discussing it, or preparing for it.
 We push it away, as though it is not part of life at all… and so instead it becomes a time marked by fear and solitude.